hsoft/discover-solar-system/mission1.md

 * The stick will not point precisely at the center.
 * If the terrain is not perfectly flat, shadow's length will not be the same.
 * The time at which the measurement will occur won't be precisely the time of the zenith.
+* Distance measurement between the two readings will be inexact.
 * Clouds could affect the sharpness of the shadow.

 ## Innaccuracies mitigation